mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

 Teams concerned only with writing code focus on the tactical patterns of DDD.
 They treat the building block patterns as a bible rather than a guide, with no understanding of when it’s okay to break the rules.
 They waste effort adhering to the rules of the patterns.
 This energy is better spent on understanding why it needs to be written in the first place.
 DDD is about discovering what you need to write, why you need to write it, and how much effort you should use.
 The tactical patterns of DDD are the elements that have evolved the most since Eric’s book was written, with the strategic side of DDD remaining faithful to Eric Evan’s original text, albeit there has been great progress on the techniques of how to distill problem spaces which I will discuss later.
 How development teams create domain models is not nearly as important as understanding what models to write in the first place and how to develop them in a bounded context.
 Understanding the what and the why of problem solving is a more important process to get correct than how you are going to implement it in code.

 ### Why sample applications don’t tell the full story

-One of the most often-asked questions on software development forums is this: Can I see a sample application?
-There are probably many good solutions that show the result of a product developed under a DDD process, but much of the benet of DDD is not revealed when you only examine the code artifact.
+One of the most often-asked questions on software development forums is “Can I see a sample application?”
+There are probably many good solutions that show the result of a product developed under a DDD process, but much of the benefit of DDD is not revealed when you only examine the code artifacts.
 DDD is performed on whiteboards, over coffee, and in the corridors with business experts; it manifests itself when a handful of small refactorings suddenly reveal a hidden domain concept that provides the key to deeper insight.
-A sample application does not reveal the many conversations and collaborations between domain experts and the development team.
+A sample application does not reveal the many conversations and collaborations between domain experts and the development team nor does it reveal the “Aha!” moments when deeper understanding of the problem domain is discovered.

 The code artifact is the product of months and months of hard work, but it only represents the last iteration.
 The code itself would have been through a number of guises before it reached what it resembles today.
-Over time, the code will continue to evolve to support the changing business requirements; a model that is useful today may look vastly different to the model used in future iterations of the product.
+Over time, the code will continue to evolve to support the changing business needs; a model that is useful today may look vastly different to the model used in future iterations of the product.

 If you were to view a solution that had been built following a DDD approach hoping to emulate the philosophy, a lot of the principles and practices would not be experienced, and too much emphasis would be placed on the building blocks of the code.
-Indeed, if you were not familiar with the domain, you would not find the underlying domain model very expressive.
+Indeed, if you were not familiar with the domain, you would not find the underlying domain model very expressive at all.
-DDD does prescribe a set of design best practices, patterns, and building blocks that are often mistakenly thought to be core to applying DDD to a product.
-Instead, think of these design artifacts as merely a means to an end used to represent the conceptual model.
-The heart of DDD lies deep in the collaboration between the development team and domain experts to produce a useful model.

 ### Don't miss the real vale of DDD

 A team focusing too much on the tactical patterns is missing the point of DDD.
 The true value of DDD lies in the creation of a shared language, specific to a context that enables developers and domain experts to collaborate on solutions effectively.
 Code is a by-product of this collaboration.
 The removal of ambiguity in conversations and effortless communication is the goal.
 These foundations must be in place before any coding takes place to give teams the best chance of solving problems.
-When development does start to focus on language, context and collaboration enable code to be well organized and bound to the mental models of the business.
 Problems are solved not only in code but through collaboration, communication, and exploration with domain experts.
-Developers should not be judged on how quickly they can churn out code; they must be judged on how they solve problems.
+Developers should not be judged on how quickly they can churn out code; they must be judged on how they solve problems with or without code.

 ### Going Back to First Principles

-The remainder of this essay focuses on distilling the non technical aspects DDD down into first principles that I have learned to focus on over my time working in software development.
+The remainder of this essay focuses on distilling these non technical aspects of DDD down into first principles that I have learned to focus on over my time working in software development.
+The DDD first principles highlight why technical teams should be more aligned with the domain and drive all decisions from that position.
+After all the clue is in the name, the domain is the business, drive all design decisions based on the specifiction “will this help me achieve the business goal?”.
+If you don’t have a solid understanding of the goal then it is unlikely you will make good decisions.
+All decisions need to be taken in the wider context of your business and how what you do enables value to be produced.

 ![Domain-Driven Design first principles](../images/scott-millett/FirstPrinciples.png)

-I would hasten to add that however well you manage the non technical side you it goes without saying you need to have a proficient technical ability.
-However I have often witness that a good understanding of the goal of the core domain and the problem space itself enable a simpler solution to be found that requires a simpler technical implementation.
-Again as I mentioned at the start of this essay, I can only write from my perspective and from the experience of the domains that I have worked within.
-Remember its all about context, and this is mine.
+I would hasten to add that however well you manage the non technical side, it goes without saying you need to have a proficient technical ability.
+However I have often witnessed that a good understanding of the goal of the core domain and the problem space itself enables a simpler solution to be found that requires a simpler technical implementation.

 ## Gain agreement on the problem